pmean/build-website/text/06/CategorizingWeblog.md

 (January 18, 2006)**.
 [Category: Website
 details](../category/WebsiteDetails.html)

-> It\'s probably a sign of lack of discipline on my part, but this
+> It's probably a sign of lack of discipline on my part, but this
 > research methodology weblog seems to cover just about anything and
 > everything.
 To help people sort through all the comments, I am
 > creating categories for each weblog entry.
 As I have time, I will go